dfederlein/vagrant-tower/README.md

 **To use:**

-First, understand that this demo kit requires either a CentOS 6 or Ubuntu LTS vagrant box.
+First, understand that this demo kit requires either a CentOS 6 or RHEL 6 vagrant box.
 Add box name and url accordingly to the vagrant file.
-Currently, this has a Ubuntu LTS and Centos6.4 box I created coming from my S3 bucket, these may not exist in the future, plese use your own.
+Currently, this has a Centos6.4 box I created coming from my S3 bucket, these may not exist in the future, plese use your own.
 Minimal installs of either OS is fine, given the image is built to the vagrant instructions, or you can pull from http://www.vagrantbox.es/

 Next, set the networking configuration options you want in the Vagrantfile.
 For example: